Hpandey243/DevOps/terraform/README.md

 # Learning DevOps

-In this terraform repo, I am adding my Devops learnings for terraform.
+In this terraform repo, I am adding my learnings for terraform.
 Any beginner can follow up this hands on based learning.